Brunswick Secondary College: Facilities

 Brunswick Secondary has many facilities allowing a wide curriculum with the many electives it offers.
 A new Year 9 Learning Centre was completed in early 2007 with new computers and teaching rooms with electronic whiteboards, which have since been installed in all classrooms throughout the school.
 In 2001, it was subject to a multimillion-dollar renovation, which saw many new facilities built.
 Since 2011, the school offers students in Years 10–12 laptops for hire throughout the academic year.
 The school features an organic garden, an auditorium, a gym, kitchens, and performing arts facilities such as a theatre.
 The school has a full size synthetic multipurpose field, completed in 2009, that is used by the school during the day and the Brunswick Hockey Club in the evenings.
 In 2018, the school was granted 10 million for renovation, kickstarting the building of a new food block which housed the new cafeteria, canteen and kitchens.
 Other works that were done included renovation of the music block to include a brand new theatre, renovations performed on other student blocks and surroundings.

 Uniform

 Brunswick Secondary has a full school uniform, with a summer and winter uniform for girls and a uniform for boys.
 It also has a sports uniform, for use during practical physical education classes and during sporting competitions and events.
-It is important to note that the school does not enforce which season the uniform is worn in meaning summer clothing can be worn in winter if a student so pleases.
+The school does not enforce which season the uniform is worn in meaning summer clothing can be worn in winter if a student so pleases.
 It is also important to note that the school is accepting of males wearing the female uniform and females wearing the male uniform if they feel comfortable wearing it.

 School uniform is a must need if you are attending the school.
 You also must wear full black shoes unless it is your P.E. or Sport Session for the day.